-The Statement of Net Position presents the assets, deferred outflows of resources, liabilities, deferred inflows of resources, and net position of the Institute as of the end of the fiscal year.
-This Statement of Net Position is a fiscal snapshot of Georgia Institute of Technology at a point-in-time.
-It presents end-of-year data concerning assets (current and noncurrent) plus deferred outflows of resources, and liabilities (current and noncurrent) plus deferred inflows, and net position (assets plus deferred outflows minus liabilities plus deferred inflows).
+The Statement of Net Position presents the assets, deferred outflows, liabilities, deferred inflows and net position of Georgia Tech as of the end of the fiscal year.
+The Statement of Net Position is a point-of-time financial statement.
+The Statement of Net Position presents a fiscal snapshot of Georgia Institute of Technology.
+The Statement of Net Position presents end-of-year data concerning assets (current and noncurrent) plus deferred outflows, and liabilities (current and noncurrent) plus deferred inflows, and net position (assets plus deferred outflows minus liabilities plus deferred inflows).
 The differences between current and noncurrent assets are discussed in the Notes to the Financial Statements.

-From the data presented, readers of the Statement of Net Position are able to determine the assets available to continue the operations of the institution and as well as the obligations of the Institution.
+From the data presented, readers of the Statement of Net Position are able to determine the assets available to continue the operations of the institution and how much the institution owes vendors.

-Finally, the Statement of Net Position provides a picture of the net position (assets plus deferred outflows of resources minus liabilities plus deferred inflows of resources) and their availability for expenditure by the institution.
+Finally, the Statement of Net Position provides a picture of the net position (assets plus deferred outflows minus liabilities plus deferred inflows) and their availability for expenditure by the institution.
 Net position is divided into three major categories.
 The first category, net investment in capital assets, provides the institution's equity in property, plant and equipment owned by the institution.
-The next category is restricted, which is divided into two categories, nonexpendable and expendable.
+The next category is restricted, which is divided into three categories; nonexpendable, expendable and capital projects.
 The corpus of nonexpendable, restricted resources is available only for investment purposes.
 Expendable, restricted resources are available for expenditure by the institution but must be spent for purposes as determined by donors and/or external entities that have placed time or purpose restrictions on the use of the assets.
+Resources restricted for capital projects are available for expenditure by the institution but must be spent on capital projects.
 The final category is unrestricted.
 Unrestricted resources are available to the institution for any lawful purpose.